SaschaWitt/ips4o/README.md

 ## Licensing

 IPS⁴o is free software provided under the BSD 2-Clause License described in the [LICENSE file](LICENSE).
-If you use IPS⁴o in an academic setting please cite the [eponymous paper](https://arxiv.org/abs/1705.02257) and use the following BibTeX entry
+If you use IPS⁴o in an academic setting please cite the [eponymous paper](https://arxiv.org/abs/1705.02257) using the BibTeX entry

     @InProceedings{axtmann2017,
       author =	{Michael Axtmann and